 Last year we published a B2B Industrial eCommerce maturity assessment tool to help you plan your eCommerce approach or monitor your progress.

-As always, if you have comments or suggestions please make them below, click to ask us a question or call for a discussion.
+As always, if you have comments or suggestions please make them below, or contact us today.
 In the meantime we’ll continue to keep you up-to-date on eCommerce and new technologies impacting industrial suppliers